 Croatia's cinematography is in a continuous ascent, and year-over-year it has seen great results on the global festival scene.
 Great experiences and results of our filmmakers still remain invisible in Croatia due to numerous reasons, the key being low media interest.
 It is the lack of expert but accessible and attractive media content on Croatian film and film directors that is behind the problem of the low visibility of Croatian film on the domestic cultural scene.
 It remains completely invisible to the wider Croatian public how Croatian films are inspired, conceived, planned, created and promoted.

-It is precisely due to these reasons, and inspired by the MasterClass.com project, that we will screen as part of the 13th Festival of Tolerance two Croatian films, after which the directors of the films will hold an expert lecture on all the stages of their creative process.
 The lectures will be directed, recorded and edited so they can be available to all those interested even after they are held.
 The lectures are planned to last 45 minutes and their scope is intended to include the director’s work from the initial idea to the festival and cinema distribution of the film.
 The added value of the project lies in the fact that it leaves behind a high-production-value and directed recording of the lectures, which will remain, free-of-charge, for all those interested in seeing it, primarily future Croatian and international film directors, critics, film scholars and film historians.

 How and why was one of the most rewarding Croatian films, "Srbenka", created?
 All about the film the author reveals himself.
 NEBOJSA SLIJEPCEVIC Screenwriter and director Nebojša Slijepčević was born in 1973 in Zagreb, where he graduated film direction at the Academy of Dramatic...